World Player X

 4) Steve Smith (Australia)

 What extra is there to mention?
 With more than 330 runs than every other participant (having batted only seven times), this could forever be remembered as the Ashes series of Steve Smith.
-His defiant century on the whole day of the collection set the tone for the entire campaign, and he simplest were given better from there.
+His defiant century on the whole day of the collection set the tone for the entire campaign, and he was given better from there.
 And all this had no longer performed Test cricket for 16 months.
 Superb.

 5) Ben Stokes (England)